 Everything you need to know about The Tenant Fees Act and tenancy deposit cap

 For English tenancies, The Tenant Fees Act came into force on 1 June 2019.
-This will make it illegal for landlords and letting agents to charge certain fees in connection with a tenancy.
+This made it illegal for landlords and letting agents to charge certain fees in connection with a tenancy.

 The only payments that can be charged are rent, a refundable tenancy deposit, a refundable holding deposit, payments to change a tenancy and those associated with early termination of a tenancy (both when requested by the tenant), payments for certain utilities and services and default fees for late payment of rent and replacement of lost keys.

 A breach of this legislation can be considered a civil offence, with a financial penalty of up to £5,000.
 Any further breaches within five years could result in a criminal conviction, a banning order and an unlimited fine.
 If a local authority chooses not to prosecute they can impose a financial penalty of up to £30,000 as an alternative.

 The government has issued detailed guidance for Landlords and Letting Agents, Tenants and Enforcement authorities which you can find here.
 The Welsh government is introducing separate legislation for Welsh tenancies.

 Do you know the tenancy deposit cap came into effect on 1 June?